iq-motion-control/iq-module-communication-doc/docs/api_docs/arduino.rst

 Before moving forward, please familiarize yourself with the clients available for your module's family and firmware style.
 You can find this information on your module's family page in the Supported IQUART Clients section.

 Each IQUART client has a C++ object implementation to allow for easy communication.
-The client files can be found in our `C++ API's inc folder <https://github.com/iq-motion-control/iq-module-communication-cpp/tree/master/inc>`_.
+The client files can be found in our `Arduino API's src folder <https://github.com/iq-motion-control/iq-module-communication-arduino/tree/master/src>`_.
 Inside each client object are the client's entries whose formats are specified by templated instantiation.
 For example, the :ref:`Power Monitor Client <power_monitor>` includes entries that contain float data ``ClientEntry<float> volts_;`` as well as entries that contain unsigned half-words ``ClientEntry<uint16_t> volts_raw_;``